Mohan15054/mqtt2pgsql/README.md

    - **Example:** `tablepost =  "\""`

 ### 11. **error_schema**
-   - **Description:** Specifies the schema to store error records if there are issues during data processing.
+   - **Description:** Specifies the schema to store error records if there are issues during data processing or during the insertion of data into the database.
    - **Example:** `error_schema = public`

 ### 12. **error_table**
-   - **Description:** Specifies the table name to store error records if there are issues during data processing.
+   - **Description:** Specifies the table name to store error records if there are issues during data processing or during the insertion of data into the database.
    - **Example:** `error_table = errors`

 ### Configuration loction